zazuko/trifid/packages/core/README.md

 - `endpointUrl`: URL to the SPARQL HTTP query interface. (default: sparqlEndpointUrl)
 - `authentication`: `user` and `password` for basic authentication.

+See `config-virtuoso.json` and `config-stardog.json` for default configuration in case you use either of these stores.

 Note that SPARQL is currently not supported by the in-memory store.

 ### Patch Headers